High Priestess – Tapping in to the Divine Feminine

 Teenage menstruation fears gone haywire in Carrie, Bleeding Goddess at Kamakhya Temple, Assam

 While the mysteries of womb and grave may be a secret, they are not the property of anyone.
 They are universally inherent in our DNA and as individually expressed as the infinite forms of nature.
 Yet, those who govern societies do not want people to be in charge of their own sex, death and regeneration.
 Whoever owns the rights/rites to these forces has all the power.
 Therefor, strict rules and guidelines for birth, sexual practices, soul redemption and corpse management are imposed on the populace (while those at the top often practice the complete opposite).
-Some of these are necessary for health reasons, or simply to protect people – it’s probably not a great idea to eat the deceased, for example, and forced sex with anyone is a violation of natural law – but mostly it’s an 8th house issue of controlling other peoples’ resources.
+Some of these are necessary for health reasons, or simply to protect people – it’s not a great idea to eat the deceased, for example, and forced sex with anyone is a violation of natural law – but mostly it’s an 8th house issue of controlling other peoples’ resources.
 It’s all energy, just like money or food.

 Plutonians harnessing Venusian power in Kubrick’s Eyes Wide Shut